 In 2010, she left Europe for San Francisco, where she attended the San Francisco Conservatory of Music, earning both a bachelor’s and a master’s degree.

 Her career took off, with prestigious residencies, orchestra solos, and media accolades.
 During the summer of 2016, she performed at the Kennedy Center with one of her groups, the Hurd Ensemble.
-She toured China as soloist with the American Philharmonic Orchestra, and performed Beethoven’s Triple Concerto with the One Found Sound Chamber Orchestra in San Francisco and with the Venice Symphony in Florida.
+She toured China as a soloist with the American Philharmonic Orchestra, and performed Beethoven’s Triple Concerto with the One Found Sound Chamber Orchestra in San Francisco and with the Venice Symphony in Florida.

 She also traveled the world with her Aleron Trio, playing alongside a cellist and pianist at festivals and concert halls across the U.S., Canada, and Europe.
 While performing was fun, it was also intense, “like a second marriage, honestly.
 You travel together, play together,” she said.